Peter Pan (character): Abilities

 Peter has an effect on the whole of Neverland and its inhabitants when he is there.
 Barrie states that although Neverland appears different to every child, the island "wakes up" when Peter returns from his trip to London.
 In the chapter "The Mermaids' Lagoon" in the book Peter and Wendy, Barrie writes that there is almost nothing that Peter cannot do.
 He is a skilled swordsman, rivalling even Captain Hook, whose hand he cut off in a duel.
 He has remarkably keen vision and hearing.
 He is skilled in mimicry, copying the voice of Hook and the ticking of the clock in the crocodile.

-Peter has the ability to imagine things into existence and he is able to feel danger when it is near.
+Peter has the ability to imagine things into existence and he is able to sense danger when it is near.

-In Peter and Wendy, Barrie states that the Peter Pan legend Mrs Darling heard as a child, was that when children died, he accompanied them part of the way to their destination so they would not be frightened.
+In Peter and Wendy, Barrie states that the Peter Pan legend Mrs. Darling heard as a child, was that when children died, he accompanied them part of the way to their destination so they would not be frightened.

 In the original play, Peter states that no one must ever touch him (though he does not know why).
 The stage directions specify that no one does so throughout the play.
 Wendy approaches Peter to give him a "kiss" (thimble), but is prevented by Tinker Bell.
 However, John Caird and Trevor Nunn's introduction to the script for the 1997 Royal National Theatre production, states that this was never Barrie's original intention, and was only added for a production in 1927, where Jean Forbes-Robertson took the title role, and played the part with a lighter, more fairy-like, physicality.
 Robertson was to play the part almost every year until 1939.